dimag0g/nios_duino/README.md

 --------

-NIOSDuino should run on any dev board with an FPGA capable of implementing a NIOS II CPU, enough on-board RAM to run the code, and enoug flash storage if you want your code to be persistent.
+NIOSDuino should run on any dev board with an FPGA capable of implementing a NIOS II CPU, enough on-board memory to run the code, and enough flash storage if you want your code to be persistent.

-- FPGA - Ideally, you'll need any IC of Cyclone, or Arria families.
-Stratix is even more powerful, but requires a commercial Quartus license.
+- FPGA - the smallest NIOS II CPU implementation requires just under 5K LEs, so the FPGA you choose must be at least that big.
+If you plan to build custom peripherals, or you want to be able to comfortably debug your system with SignalTap, you should get a bigger chip.
+MAX 10 devices are particularly interesting if you need the ADC functionality or persistent flash storage, since these are built it.
+Note that this only applies to "Analog" (featuring ADC and Flash) and "Flash" (Flash only) variants.
+The "Compact" MAX 10 variant will have no ADC and very little internal flash.

-It should also be possible to implement NIOS on a MAX 10 device, but you have to make sure the FPGA is big enough to support the CPU.
-Also check that the IO voltage supported by the FPGA is compatible with the hadware modules you have.
+Also check that the IO voltage supported by the FPGA is compatible with the external hadware modules you have.
 Typically, 3.3V modules work fine with FPGAs which support 3.3V IO.

-Note that older Cyclone II family is no logner supported by new versions of Quartus IDE, while older Quartus versions don't have the toolchain extensions (like C++1x) that Arduino code requires.
+Older Cyclone II family is no logner supported by new versions of Quartus IDE, and older Quartus versions don't have the toolchain extensions (like C++1x) that recent Arduino code requires.
 While it's still possible to run some older Arduino libraries using the old toolchain, it was decided it's not worth the effort, so Cyclone II is not supported.

 - RAM - NIOSDuino requires much more RAM than Arduino.
-Unless you have flash which supports code execution, all program code will have to reside in RAM, plus there's a lot of overhead in using HAL functions to mimic the AVR library.
+Unless you have flash which supports code execution, all program code will have to reside in RAM, plus there's a lot of overhead in using HAL functions to mimic the AVR library API.
 When using small C library and optimization (-O3 or -Os), a typical Arduino program should fit into ~64KB.
 With standard C library and light optimization (-01) you will need 128KB or more.

-If you have an FPGA with 500 kbit of internal memory or more, you can try to build a system with on-chip RAM, which is significanly faster than pretty much any off-chip solution.
-Some FPGA boards come with external SRAM or SDRAM, which will let you run your code even on a low-end FPGA with less on-chip RAM.
+If you execute the code from flash, much less RAM is needed, but you will still need more than a real Arduino has, because of the API overhead.
+Pretty much any FPGA capable of implementing a NIOS II CPU will have at least 32 KB of on-chip RAM, which is enough for typical Arduino programs.

+Debugging your software is much easier when the code resides in RAM, so consider getting a dev board with enough on-chip RAM or on-board SDRAM even if you want the execute the code from flash in the end.

+Note that Intel FPGAs typically provide on-chip RAM as M9K blocks, so you must divide your FPGA RAM capacity in kbits by 9 (and not by 8) in order to get the usable capacity in KB.

-- Flash - Virtually all Altera dev boards feature EPCS/EPCQ serial flash chips for FPGA configuration, which can also be used as program storage.
+- Flash - SRAM-based FPGA dev boards have EPCS/EPCQ serial flash chips for FPGA configuration, which can also be used as program storage.
 Typically, you don't want to execute code "in-place" from flash, which is slow and cannot be programmed by the debugger.
 Rather, you will want to use a "boot copier" which copies flash contents into RAM on a reset, and then runs the code from RAM.

+MAX 10 FPGAs (except for "Compact" variant) have internal flash storage (CFM/UFM) which can be used as program flash.

-Cheaper dev boards come with EPCS4 chip which only provides 512kB of storage shared between the FPGA configuration data and the software, so it will probably be not big enough.
+Cheap Cyclone dev boards come with EPCS4 chip which only provides 512kB of storage shared between the FPGA configuration data and the software, so it will probably be not big enough.
 Try to get at least EPCS16 if you plan to store your code on the board.
+EPCS16 is also the smallest external serial flash with in-place code execution support.

 SoPC
 ----

-This project includes a sample SoPC system (nios_sdram.qsys/nios_onchip.qsys) which should suit most boards.
-In case you need to customize the SoPC, here's a description of components which should/could be included in the QSys system to be supported by NIOSDuino:
+This project includes a sample SoPC system which should suit most boards.
+Before it can be used, you should remove components for peripherals not supported by your dev board and those you don't plan to use, and configure the remaining components to suit your hardware and needs as described below:

 - NIOS CPU.
 Only the "tiny" variety is available without restrictions, bigger varieties will be either time-limited or only work while the JTAG cable is connected if you use free edition of Quartus.

-- SRAM/SDRAM controller.
-Unless your FPGA has 500 kbit of on-chip RAM or more you'll have to use whatever RAM you have on your dev board.
+- SDRAM controller.
+This is an interface to common single data rate SDRAM chips.
+Make sure to go though its options and set up the RAS/CAS latency and address / data width corresponding to your SDRAM chip.
+Remove it if your dev board doesn't have SDRAM or you don't plan to use it.
+If you have a different kind of RAM, you should remove this block and add a different one, corresponding to your RAM type.

+- On-chip RAM.
+This component could be used to store data and / or code of NIOS II CPU, and on systems with no flash memory it can be used to emulate the EEPROM.
+Its size should be adjusted depending on the usage.
+If, at the end of the synthesis your FPGA still has unused M9K blocks, you will likely want to increase the size of your on-chip RAM.

 - PIO.
 This component can emulate the digital pins of Arduino, so it's required for pretty much anything.
-Be sure to configure it as Bidir, with bits which can be set/reset individually.
-Obviously, you will have as many pins as you have configured, with a max of 32.
+Make sure it's configured as Bidir, with bits which can be set/reset individually.
+You will have as many digital IO pins as you have configured, with a max of 32.

+- ADC.
+Provides an interface to built-in ADC block in MAX 10 devices.
+The analog pin locations are fixed, however, you can still configure a mapping between analog pins and software ADC channels in the Sequencer tab.

+- JTAG UART, 16x2 LCD or any other compoment which can be selected as STDIN/STDOUT.

 - UART, SPI and I2C controllers.
 These will be used to interact with hadware modules you want to connect to your dev board.
 It is recommended